 Peel Castle is a castle that stands on a small tidal island off the seaside town of Peel, which is part of the Parish of German of the self-governing Crown dependency in the Irish Sea, the Isle of Man.

-The construction is considered to began in 11 century, where originally it was considered to be a place of worship before becoming the fort of Magnus II of the Isle of Man, also known as Magnus Barefoot, which was later in 1392 developed more by William le Scrope, and most likely it was completed sometime in 1860.
+The small island, named after Saint Patrick, is connected to the town by a causeway, and it is one of the most interesting sites to be visited on the small crown dependency.
+The construction is considered to have begun in 11 century, where originally it was considered to be a place of worship before becoming the fort of Magnus II of the Isle of Man, also known as Magnus Barefoot, which was later, in 1392, developed more by William le Scrope, and most likely it was completed sometime in 1860.

-Nonetheless, the Saint German Cathedral is today in ruins, and as it is the case with the remaining of the castle grounds, the cathedral’s roof is completely missing, which is a bit difficult to restore it to the original as there is not enough evidence of how it looked before.
+Built with local red sandstone, it was used by the Church as there was a Cathedral built inside the Castle, known as Peel Cathedral, which unfortunately was abandoned in 18 century.
+Nonetheless, the Saint German Cathedral is today in ruins, and as is the case with the remaining of the castle grounds, the cathedral’s roof is completely missing, which makes it difficult to restore it to its original state, as there is not enough evidence of how it looked before.

 Being one of the most impressive historic remnants of the Isle of Man, the Peel Castle is covered in a thick blanket of grass, which is at its best during the warm months, when it is spring and summer, and with the walkways which are giving an extraordinary panoramic views of the ground and the surroundings, the tiny islet is sometimes considered to be the peak of those who visit Isle of Man.